jointakahe/takahe/docs/interoperability.rst

 * Peertube

 * Pixelfed

-  * Replies may not federate?
+  * Replies may not federate back from Takahē to Pixelfed

 * Pleroma